What is a TTL computer?

 Can I expand the RAM?

-Yes, but we haven’t tested it yet.
+Yes you can.
 We did made a breakout for the A15 address line so you can connect 64K.
 The software actually counts, during power-up, the memory and reports it on the startup screen.
 This number (“32K”) is not a fixed built-in text.

 Can I hook up a keyboard?